 WARNING: NEVER "BACKDATE" OR "CORRECT" OLD PAPERWORK.
 THERE IS LIKELY A SUBSTANTIAL EMAIL/DOCUMENTATION/BANK DEPOSIT TRAIL.
 DON'T COMMIT TAX FRAUD OR BREAK THE LAW.
 CRITICAL TO GET COMPETENT PROFESSIONAL ADVICE BEFORE TAKING ANY ACTIONS.

-Positives: Stops the vesting and future tax liability.
+Advantages: Halts the vesting process and future tax liabilities.

-2. Surrender any remaining unvested shares back to the Company.
-The Company could then re-grant a new option equal to the surrendered unvested shares.
+2. Return any outstanding unvested shares to the company.
+Subsequently, the company can issue a new option equivalent to the relinquished unvested shares.

-Positives: Stops the vesting and future tax liability.
+Advantages: Terminates the vesting process and future tax liabilities.

-Negatives: New option must be granted at the current FMV which is likely higher than the original stock surrendered (lose some upside).
-Doesn't cure the problem for any stock that has already vested.
-Must be done carefully to avoid tax fraud.
-Looks strange on the Company's cap table and will have to be explained to all new investors, lenders and acquirers.
-Many tax advisers believe that this may not be an effective solution as the IRS or courts may not give effect to the surrender/re-grant.
+Disadvantages: The new option needs to be granted at the current FMV, which is likely higher than the original stock returned (resulting in a loss of potential gains).
+It does not resolve the issue for any stock that has already vested.
+Proper care must be taken to avoid tax fraud.
+This action may appear odd on the company's capitalization table and will require explanation to all new investors, lenders, and acquirers.
+Many tax advisors argue that this may not be an effective solution, as the IRS or courts might not recognize the surrender and re-grant process.

-3. Fully vest the remaining unvested stock immediately.
+3. Accelerate the vesting of the remaining unvested stock immediately.

-Negatives: You will owe tax on all shares where vesting is accelerated on the date of acceleration.
-If there is a "spread" on the acceleration date, you will pay taxes immediately on the accelerated shares (could be substantial).
-Doesn't cure the problem for any stock that has already vested.
-Investors/Board and future potential investors and acquirers may object because fully vesting may make it easier for the employee to leave the company.
+Disadvantages: Taxes will be due on all shares where vesting is accelerated on the date of acceleration.
+If there is a "spread" on the acceleration date, immediate taxes will be owed on the expedited shares (potentially a significant amount).
+It does not address the issue for any stock that has already vested.
+Investors, board members, and future potential investors and acquirers might object, as full vesting could make it easier for the employee to leave the company.

-4. Change the repurchase price on unvested stock from the original exercise price to the then current Fair Market Value.
-In the IRS's view, if the Company has to pay the full FMV on repurchase, there is no "substantial risk of forfeiture" on the stock.
+4. Modify the repurchase price for unvested stock from the original exercise price to the current Fair Market Value (FMV).
+According to the IRS, if the Company has to pay the full FMV upon repurchase, there is no "substantial risk of forfeiture" for the stock.

-Positives: Locks the size of the tax problem on the date that the repurchase price is increased. "
+Advantages: Solidifies the tax issue's scope at the time the repurchase price is increased.

-Negatives: Doesn't cure the problem for any stock that has already vested.
-Investors/Board and future potential investors and acquirers may object because employee's departure means the Company has to pay a substantial amount to repurchase the unvested shares or not repurchase and let the departing employee keep the unvested stock.
-Employee may have less incentive to stay with the Company because they get FMV or keep stock on departure.
+Disadvantages: It does not address the issue for any stock that has already vested.
+Investors, board members, and future potential investors and acquirers might object, as the employee's departure would require the Company to pay a significant amount to repurchase the unvested shares or choose not to repurchase and allow the departing employee to keep the unvested stock.
+The employee may have less incentive to remain with the Company because they would receive FMV or retain stock upon departure.

-5. Make the stock transferable to a third party without being subject to vesting following the transfer.
-The IRS does not consider a stock being subject to a "substantial risk of forfeiture" if the stock is transferable to a third party who is not subject to such restrictions following the transfer.
-Some practitioners say that the IRS would view such stock as fully vested for tax purposes on the date the transfer amendment is signed.
-The amendment could allow transfer to one or more third parties.
-The agreement could provide that the employee would pay the fair market value back to the Company if there is a transfer and the employee leaves the Company and the shares would have been unvested at that time.
-The key is the ability to transfer to a third party without restriction even if such transfer is unlikely to ever occur.
+5. Make the stock transferable to a third party without vesting restrictions after the transfer.
+The IRS does not view stock as being subject to a "substantial risk of forfeiture" if it can be transferred to a third party without restrictions post-transfer.
+Some experts believe that the IRS would consider such stock as fully vested for tax purposes on the date the transfer amendment is signed.
+The amendment could allow transfers to one or more third parties.
+The agreement might stipulate that the employee pays the fair market value back to the Company if a transfer occurs and the employee leaves the Company when the shares would have been unvested.
+The crucial aspect is the ability to transfer to a third party without restriction, even if such a transfer is unlikely to happen.

-Positives: Locks the size of the tax problem on the date that the transfer amendment is signed.
-Does not alter the original exercise price for the employee or the repurchase price for any unvested shares.
-Does not alter the actual time based vesting schedule for the employee.
+Positives: Solidifies the tax issue's scope on the date the transfer amendment is signed.
+Does not change the original exercise price for the employee or the repurchase price for any unvested shares.
+Does not modify the actual time-based vesting schedule for the employee.

-Negatives: You owe tax on any spread on the remaining unvested shares as of the date the transfer amendment is signed.
-Doesn't cure the problem for any stock that has already vested.
+Negatives: You are liable for tax on any spread on the remaining unvested shares as of the date the transfer amendment is signed.
+It does not address the issue for any stock that has already vested.

 Don't miss the 83(b) deadline if you have stock that vests.
 If an employee misses the 83(b) election deadline, there are several alternatives available to that may lessen the future tax liability of the employee for such a mistake.
 Which alternative is chosen will depend on the facts and circumstances, such as current spread on the stock over the exercise price, how much time has passed since the original option grant and/or exercise, future prospects for the Company and the individual's own financial and tax situation.